-In the western portion of the state of Nebraska you’ll find Western Trails Scenic and Historic Byway.
-This is a historic 144 mile route from Ogallala to the Wyoming border that roughly follows the path the pioneers took almost 200 years ago.
+You’ll find the Western Trails Scenic and Historic Byway in the western portion of Nebraska.
+This historic 144-mile route from Ogallala to the Wyoming border roughly follows the path the pioneers took almost 200 years ago.
 While there is much to see and do here, I have chosen the amazing geological formations that those brave pioneers saw along the way to be the topic of this post.

 Courthouse and Jail Rock

-These monuments are the erosional remnants of an ancient plateau and are composed of Brule clay, Gering sandstone and volcanic ash.
-They have eroded somewhat since the days of the pioneers but are still impressive formations.
-They are listed in the National Register of Historic Places and in the Nebraska Natural Areas Register.
+These monuments are the erosional remnants of an ancient plateau.
+They are composed of Brule clay, Gering sandstone, and volcanic ash.
+Although they have eroded somewhat since the pioneers' days, they are still impressive formations.
+They are listed in the National Register of Historic Places and the Nebraska Natural Areas Register.

 Chimney Rock

 The name "Chimney Rock” more than likely originated with the early fur traders.
-It was also called Chimley Rock and Chimney Tower for a time.
-Earlier on, it was referred to as Elk’s Peak and Elk Brick which were more than likely variations of the Lakota Sioux’s name for it which roughly translated to “elk penis”.
+It was also called Chimney Rock and Chimney Tower for a time.
+Earlier on, it was referred to as Elk’s Peak and Elk Brick, which were more than likely variations of the Lakota Sioux’s name for it, which roughly translated to “elk penis.”

-The first recorded mention of "Chimney Rock" was in 1827 by Joshua Pilcher who was a fur trader and the owner of the Missouri Fur Company based out of St. Louis.
+The first recorded mention of "Chimney Rock" was in 1827 by Joshua Pilcher, a fur trader and owner of the Missouri Fur Company based in St. Louis.
 Pilcher was journeying up the Platte River to the Salt Lake Rendezvous of the Rocky Mountain fur trappers when he spotted Chimney Rock.
-By the time the pioneer’s followed this path, Chimney Rock was so famous that it was mentioned in most pioneer’s diaries, with some travelers reporting that it was visible from almost 40 miles away.
+By the time the pioneers followed this path, Chimney Rock was so famous that it was mentioned in most of their diaries, with some travelers reporting that it was visible from almost 40 miles away.
 This was an important landmark because it signaled to the pioneers that they had reached the end of the prairies.
 Their journey going forward would become more difficult; the trail would be more rugged and steep as they approached the Rocky Mountains.
 Chimney Rock was designated a National Historic Site in 1956.

 Robidoux Pass

-Robidoux Pass or Roubadeau Pass is the first of two historic passes through the Wildcat Hills.
-This trail forced emigrants to swing 30 miles south away from the North Platte River in order to access a natural gap passing through the Wildcat Hills.
+Robidoux Pass, or Roubadeau Pass, is the first of two historic passes through the Wildcat Hills.
+This trail forced emigrants to swing 30 miles south away from the North Platte River to access a natural gap passing through the Wildcat Hills.

-The earliest travelers to use this pass were probably fur traders and missionaries between the 1820s and the 1830s.
+The earliest travelers to use this pass were most likely fur traders and missionaries between the 1820s and the 1830s.
 The first transcontinental wagon train to pass through was the Bidwell-Bartleson Expedition in 1841.
 This expedition was comprised of 80 emigrants bound for Oregon along with the Catholic missionary Father DeSmet.
-Robidoux saw its heaviest use between 1843 to 1851 during the Oregon Migration and the California Gold Rush.
-Robidoux almost seems to be forgotten, there are no fancy monuments and none of the historic buildings remain.
-Along this gravel road, you will find the reconstructed Robidoux Trading Post, a few wagon ruts and several markers that point out the original trail.
-A couple of pioneer graves can still be seen along the trail, as well.
+Robidoux saw its heaviest use between 1843 and 1851 during the Oregon Migration and the California Gold Rush.
+Robidoux almost seems to be forgotten.
+There are no fancy monuments, and none of the historic buildings remain.
+Along this gravel road, you will find the reconstructed Robidoux Trading Post, a few wagon ruts, and several markers that point out the original trail.
+A couple of pioneer graves can also be seen along the trail.

-While no enduring history of the Robidoux Trading Post exists, this building has been recreated though archaeological research and diary entry’s made by the travelers that passed through the area.
-This recreated post was built from 100-year old, hand-hewn logs on its original site.
+While no enduring history of the Robidoux Trading Post exists, this building has been recreated through archaeological research and diary entries made by the travelers who passed through the area.
+This recreated post was built from 100-year-old, hand-hewn logs on its original site.

 One emigrant described this post as: a log shanty with a blacksmith’s forge on one end and a grog shop on the other.